Get outside and explore nature!

-Youth will learn new skills such as candle, jewelry and/or basket making in the Arts & Crafts program area.
+Youth will learn new skills such as candles, jewelry, and/or basket making in the Arts & Crafts program area.
 Our goal is for campers to return home with new craft skills and a beautiful project each week.
 Other projects such as Friendship Bracelets, Boondoggling, and Painting will also be offered.
-Photography will be offered as a special two period program that campers can sign-up for.
+Photography will be offered as a special two-period program that campers can sign up for.

 Have fun trying out new sports!

 Archery – Campers learn all techniques and safety commands required to be a successful Archer.
-Targets are 15yrds out for good aiming practice.
+Targets are 15 yards out for good aiming practice.

 Marco!! … Polo!! . . . and so much more!!